seanbudd/discord-email-verification/README.md

 }
 ```

-Also requires a `members.json` which has keys that are each of your members valid email addresses
+Make a copy of members.json.template named members.json.
+The value for the members key should contain an array of email addresses of those allowed to join your Discord server

+# Hosting

+start the bot server by running

+`>>> node index.js`